simonw/sqlite-generate/README.md

 This inserts a random number of rows between 500 and 2000 into each table.

+Each table will have 5 columns.
+You can change this using `--columns`:

+    sqlite-generate data.db --columns 10

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: